-National Objective N/A Description LMDC PLANNING - WTC SITE AND MEMORIAL LMDC engages in

-broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
-LMDC's planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
-This planning includes selection of a site plan and development of design guidelines.
-LMDC's planning activities focus on the administration of the competition and planning for the memorial.
+Description LMDC PLANNING - OFF-SITE INITIATIVES LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
+The agency's planning activities include the neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
+Specifically, LMDC's planning activities include expansive analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
+Based on these analyses, LMDC will develop and propose concept plans for specific areas and projects in Lower Manhattan.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.

-Location Description The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th Floor, New York, NY 10006.
+Location Description The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th floor, New York, NY 10006.

 Dates Start Date 02/01/2002

-Datts End Date 06/30/2005
+Dutes End Date 12/31/2005

-HUD Disaster Funds\$9,623,166.00
+HUD Disaster Funds \$3,430,000.00

 Funds Other Funds Total \$0.00

-Total Funds \$9,623,166.00
+Total Funds \$3,430,000.00

 Funding Sources N/A

 Accomplishments/Beneficiaries N/A

-Activity : P-Env-7708 -- Planning
+Activity: P-Eco-7709 -- Planning

-National Objective N/A Description LMDC PLANNING - ENVIRONMENTAL LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
+National Objective N/A Description LMDC PLANNING - ECONOMIC ANALYSIS LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
 LMDC's planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
 The agency's planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
 Specifically, LMDC's planning activities include expansive analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
-Based on these analyses, LMDC will develop and propose concept plans for specific areas
+Based on these analyses, LMDC will develop and propose concept plans for specific areas and projects in Lower Manhattan.
+LMDC's planning activities focus on the

-and projects in Lower Manhattan.
-LMDC's planning activities also focus on the administration of the competition and planning for the memorial.
-This activity provides for environmental consulting and review in connection with projects proposed for Lower Manhattan.
+administration of the competition and planning for the memorial.
+As part of the planning process, LMDC engages in economic analysis activities focusing on the economic impact and financial assessment of proposed development projects and programs for Lower Manhattan.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.
+The end date for this activity encompasses anticipated programmatic and/or financial activity.

 Location Description The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th floor, New York, NY 10006.

 Dates Start Date 02/01/2002

 Dates End Date 12/31/2005

-HUD Disaster Funds \$8,141,000.00
+HUD Disaster Funds \$900,000.00

 Funds Other Funds Total \$0.00

-Total Funds \$8,141,000.00
+Total Funds \$900,000.00

 Funding Sources N/A

 Accomplishments/Beneficiaries N/A